 Law is part and partial to society and is constantly in development because of social, economic, and political changes.
 Developments like globalisation, digitisation and privatisation and crises like those of the environment, financial system, and public health require that the legal system and legal interests are re-evaluated and recalibrated.
 A well-functioning legal system is essential for the prosperity and wellbeing of citizens and requires strong faculties of law with excellent scholars equipped to deal with societal challenges.
 The legal discipline of the 21st century is also repositioning itself within the academic environment and in its relationship to other disciplines.
-Mindful of these societal and academic developments, the Dutch Sectorplan for Law 2019-2024 (in Dutch) facilitates the repositioning of law in society with cross-faculty partnerships along four thematic and one methodological research lines:
+Mindful of these societal and academic developments, the Dutch Sectorplan for Law 2019-2024 (in Dutch) and facilitates the repositioning of law in society with cross-faculty partnerships along four thematic and one methodological research line:

 - Digital legal studies

-- Conflict resolving institutions
+- Conflict resolving institutions.

 - Transformative functioning of globalization in law